domschrei/mallob/docs/develop.md

 For debugging purposes, the following build switches are useful:

-* `-DCMAKE_BUILD_TYPE=DEBUG`: Leads to a build with full debug information.
-Therefore, in thread trace files and in the output of valgrind tools, there will be more specific information on functions and line numbers.
+* `-DCMAKE_BUILD_TYPE=DEBUG`: Produces a build with full debug information: In thread trace files and in the output of valgrind tools, there will be more specific information on functions and line numbers.
 Assertions are always included in DEBUG builds.
 * `-DMALLOB_LOG_VERBOSITY=5`: This static verbosity level (together with run time option `-v=5`) logs every single message that is being sent or received, among many other things.
 * `-DMALLOB_USE_ASAN=1`: Build sources with AddressSanitizer.
 This can help find illegal states in the code, especially invalid memory accesses.